-With over 12,500 ‘likes,’ the General Mills Careers Facebook page provides interested job seekers with information about current job openings, relevant videos and an introduction to the company’s recruiting team.
+With over 15,000 followers, the Facebook Careers Page provides interested job seekers with information about current job openings, relevant videos and an introduction to the company’s recruiting team.
 There are also links to career events, job search advice and information about the General Mills brand and careers in general.
 The Facebook page’s cover photo highlights some of the most popular General Mills brands and proudly boasts the tagline ‘Our Brands.
 Your Legacy.’

 The main goals of General Mills’ LinkedIn strategy are to build relationships and to source candidates.
-The General Mills Careers page on LinkedIn serves as a platform to host discussions about the company, its industry, and other topics that might interest the LinkedIn community.
-The page has over 24,000 followers on LinkedIn, and includes videos, employee testimonials, information about benefits, a list of awards and recognition, and of course, current job openings.
+The Careers Page on LinkedIn serves as a platform to host discussions about the company, its industry, and other topics that might interest the LinkedIn community.
+The page has over 200,000 followers on LinkedIn (14,000 employees), and includes videos, employee testimonials, information about benefits, a list of awards and recognition, and of course, current job openings.
 There is even information on the Careers page for job seekers to contact General Mills recruiters.